tylerburleigh/nutritionR/README.md

 # nutritionR
-A wrapper for the Paprika and Nutritionix APIs, allowing nutritional analysis of recipes stored in Paprika using natural language processing via Nutritionix
+A wrapper for the Paprika and Nutritionix APIs, allowing nutritional analysis of recipes stored in Paprika using natural language processing via Nutritionix.

 # Requirements to use